jeffluppes/NaturalComputingDNN/README.md

 Roel, Jeffrey and Jordi.

 ## A virtual machine
-A virtual machine containing the entire repo in a working copy can be found at *a link will be placed here after deadline*
+A virtual machine containing the entire repo in a working copy can be found at https://www.dropbox.com/sh/hgjde54zezrdr1m/AAAcUkVxztZZPNaGaCLPtq5oa?dl=0

 Using the virtual machine, you do not need to run the below instructions.